 Click here for an interactive map of grocery stores in and around the 41st District that offer exclusive shopping hours for seniors.

 For the first time ever, individuals are able to complete their census forms online, via phone, or mail.
-Be sure to complete your form and consider participating in the statewide virtual Week of Action this week – everyone counts!

 To accommodate social distancing and minimize volume, appointments will be required and available for select services.
 If customers can conduct their transaction online or by mail, they should continue to do so.